 "Programs in English at Komaba" (PEAK) is the collective name for the two English-medium programs launched at Komaba in October 2012, the "International Program on Japan in East Asia" (JEA) and the "International Program on Environmental Sciences" (ES).
 Both of these programs are interdisciplinary degree programs consisting of two years of liberal arts study in the Junior Division and two years of specialization in the Senior Division.
 All of the courses are delivered entirely in English.
-The JEA Program aims to provide students with a wide range of social science and humanities courses to develop an advanced understanding of Japanese/East Asian politics, economy, society and culture in a global context.
+The JEA Program aims to provide students with a wide range of social scihttps://peak.c.u-tokyo.ac.jp/ ence and humanities courses to develop an advanced understanding of Japanese/East Asian politics, economy, society and culture in a global context.
 The ES Program aims to provide students with a broad-based, inter- and multidisciplinary understanding of Environmental Systems and Global Sciences in a coherent teaching program based on six key areas.
-There is no requirement for knowledge of Japanese language prior to joining the programs, but studying Japanese is an important part of the program and Japanese language classes are mandatory for students in both programs during the junior division.
+There is no requirement for knowledge of Japanese language prior to joining the programs, but studying Japanese is an important part of the programs and Japanese language classes are mandatory for students in both programs during their time in the Junior Division.